 Heads of the Department of Agronomy

-The Department of Agronomy is pleased to recognize the ten persons who have led it for over 100 years.
+The Department of Agronomy is pleased to recognize the eleven persons who have led it for over 100 years.
 Their tireless efforts have taken the Department from rather humble beginnings of one professor and two assistants in 1906 to numerous faculty members, students, and staff.
 Facilities for the Department have improved from a few cramped offices in a small building to a large modern office - laboratory - classroom - greenhouse complex, two nearby research farms, and four experiment fields.
 Under their leadership, the Department has educated thousands of students; extended modern technology to producers; discovered new knowledge of crops, soils, range, and weeds; and served agriculture in Kansas, the U.S., and the world.

 Teaching is an important part of the mission overseen by the Head.
 Alumni of the Department have distinguished themselves in the public and private sectors as crop, soil, and range professionals.
 They are farmers, agents, educators, administrators, consultants, representatives, scientists, missionaries, military, contractors, and a host of other professions.
 Many have become leaders in their communities, academia, industry, and government.
 Others have contributed greatly to world agriculture.
 They made hybrid corn a practical crop, introduced the wheat seeds for the Green Revolution, developed sorghum into an important crop, made a "Miracle Rice" for Asia, and led national programs in wheat, barley, oat, and alfalfa.